chonzadaniel/chonzadaniel/README.md

 ## 🔭 Current work and Accomplishment:
 - Fine-tuning and evaluating LLMs for custom NLP tasks
-- Scaling RAG pipelines with `LlamaIndex` and semantic search
 - Improving ML model fairness in imbalanced text classification
 - Deploying real-time AI applications with Streamlit and Slack.
 - Machine learning training using MLflow